masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 A short example: An intermediate account holder attests a leaf account and then moves to another account.
 The leaf account holder later creates a claim, signs it with its leaf account and shares the claim with a verifier.
 The verifier then verifies the trust chain starting from the leaf account and moves one level up to the intermediate account.
 If the intermediate account would have been marked as inactive (because the account holder moved to another account), the trust chain would end here and the verifier would mark the claim as not trustworthy.

-Because the intermediate account is marked as deprecated and the new account is included in the redirect data field, the verifier can now go on and continue verifying the trust chain by following the redirect account up to the root account.
-With this approach, even multiple account switching wouldn't break the trust chain, because the following account is always included in the redirect data field of the previous account.
+Since the intermediate account is marked as deprecated and the new account is included in the redirect data field, the verifier can go on and continue verifying the trust chain by following the redirect account up to the root account.
+With this approach, even multiple account switching wouldn't break the trust chain because the next account is always included in the redirect data field of the previous account.

 The following table shows the state character that are used to represent the state: